vokac/iam-website/content/en/docs/reference/configuration/_index.md

 # How frequently (in seconds) should trust anchors be refreshed
 IAM_X509_TRUST_ANCHORS_REFRESH=14400

 # Use forwarded headers from reverse proxy.
-Set this to true when deploying the
+Set this to native when deploying the
 # service behind a reverse proxy.
-IAM_USE_FORWARDED_HEADERS=false
+IAM_FORWARD_HEADERS_STRATEGY=none

 ## Tomcat embedded container settings